linkerd/linkerd/namerd/docs/storage.md

 failFast | `false` | If `false`, disable fail fast and failure accrual for Consul client.
 Keep it `false` when using a local agent but change it to `true` when talking directly to an HA Consul API. backoff |  exponential backoff from 1ms to 1min | Object that determines which backoff algorithm should be used.
-See [retry backoff](https://linkerd.io/config/head/linkerd#retry-backoff-parameters) tls | no tls | Use TLS during connection with Consul. see [Consul Encryption](https://www.consul.io/docs/agent/encryption.html) and [Namer TLS](#namer-tls).
+See [retry backoff](https://linkerd.io/config/head/linkerd#retry-backoff-parameters) tls | no tls | Use TLS during connection with Consul. see [Consul Encryption](https://www.consul.io/docs/agent/encryption.html) and [Namer TLS](#namer-tls). enableValueCompression | `false` | Enables the use of Gzip compression for values stored in Consul.
+Allows for larger dtabs.

 ### Namer TLS